Minipoloalex/comp_prog/notes/strings/suffix-array/suffix_array.md

 >---
 >I believe this is wrong:
-"For many of these applications, and to better understand the algorithms, it may be useful to visualize them in a **Suffix Tree** and then convert the algorithm to the Suffix Array and LCP.
+"For many of these applications, and to better understand the algorithms, it may be useful to visualize them in a **Suffix Tree** and then convert the algorithm to the Suffix Array and LCP".
 >
 >---